tristanbatchler/TwilightGroveOnline/README.md

 - [ ] Allow support for multiple items in LevelPointMap stacked on top of each other
 - [x] Smooth camera zooming
 - [ ] Pinch to zoom on mobile
+- [ ] Rearrange DB schema so that the tool_properties table has a foreign key to the items table instead of the other way around